Beef Rib Eye Roast with Potatoes, Mushrooms and Fancy Pan Gravy

 • If you want veggies in the pan, add them only during the initial high-heat sear—don’t open the door afterward.

-ANOTHER INGREDIENTS
+ANOTHER RECIPES

 • 1 eye of round roast (2 to 3 pounds)